learn-co-curriculum/sql-database-basics/README.md

 But before we're able to store any actual data in a table, we'll need to define the columns in the table as well as the specific type of data each column will store.

 Let's give it a shot.
-For the purposes of this code along, we'll be creating and manipulating a database full of cats!
+For the purposes of this code along, you'll be typing your commands into our terminal.

 ### Code Along I: Creating a Table